fbelavenuto/colecofpga/README.md

 For the DE-1, DE-2 and ZX-Uno boards the PS/2 keyboard emulates the original joystick:

-The directional keys simulate the original directional.
+The arrow keys simulate the original directional.
 Z key is the 'fire 1', X key is 'fire 2', 0-9 is '0-9', Q key is '*' and W key is '#'.
 ESC key resets the machine.
 For the ZX-Uno key the joystick port works for directionals and fire 1 too.

 In this circuit the BIOS ROM is loaded from the SD card as well as the ROM multcart.
 In the source folder 'SD_Card' contains the necessary files to the SD card.
 Format it to FAT16 and copy the files.